How to Grow Bell Peppers in Pakistan – A Home Gardener’s Guide - Apnaugao

 • Ripening can take an additional 2–3 weeks after the fruit matures.

-• Pick when the fruit is firm and has reached desired color.
+• Pick when the fruit is firm and has reached the desired color.

 • Regular harvesting encourages more fruit production.